afiorito/Injector/README.md

 ```

 ## License
 Injector is available under the MIT license.
-See the [LICENSE.md](LICENSE) file for more info.
+See the [LICENSE](LICENSE) file for more info.